 The Future of Digital Assets

-Digital assets remain digital assets even when stored in a singular, offline location such as a hard drive, flash drive or any other technological storage/usage device.
-That being said, there’s potential for confusion when new storage systems develop.
+Digital assets remain as such even when stored in a singular, offline location such as a hard drive, flash drive or any other technological storage/usage device.
+That being said, there’s potential for confusion whenever new storage systems are developed.

-As technology changes, systems that allow for storage in any way, shape or form remains a valid storage type for digital assets.
-Looking toward the future, digital asset management (DAM) is the optimal solution.
+As technology changes, systems that allow for storage in any way, shape or form remain a valid storage type for digital assets.
+Looking toward the future, digital asset management (DAM) is the optimal solution to maintaining assets during these changes.